Somerset school board candidates focused on student matters, district progress

 “I think we need to do a better job there,” Slatcoff said.

-At Shanksville, Joseph Swank, Robert Norris, Shyla Leipchack and Janna Musser are seeking spots against school directors Daniel Kovacs, Trisha Bozovich and Ryan Weaver, while Rockwood's contest consists of newcomers Seth Foreman and Ami Miller going up against existing members Adam Sembower, Janis Remington, Randy Bluebaugh, Camala Lowery and Rebecca Jones.
+At Shanksville-Stonycreek, Joseph Swank, Robert Norris, Shyla Leipchack and Janna Musser are seeking spots against school directors Daniel Kovacs, Trisha Bozovich and Ryan Weaver, while Rockwood’s contest consists of newcomers Seth Foreman and Ami Miller going up against current board members Adam Sembower, Janis Remington, Randy Bluebaugh, Camala Lowery and Rebecca Jones.

 Pennsylvania’s primaries are scheduled for May 16, and the regular election is set for Nov.
 7.